 client_id | This is your API Key - you get that once you register an app in my.myob.com.au -> Developer tab |

 redirect_uri | The MYOB authentication server will need to redirect the user to your application.
 This URL is the place you expect to receive the authentication code.
-Note: The redirect URI must match the url you entered when registering for your API Key and must be URL DECODED.
+Note: The redirect URI must match the url you entered when registering for your API Key.
 Watch for any trailing / as that catches lots of people out.
 Note: If you are building a desktop or mobile app and don't have a web service, then use http://desktop as the uri. |

 response_type | this should always be code as MYOB authentication services don't accept other response types |